Table of Contents

 Our women’s barbiturate rehab program features a sub-acute detox program that will help you wean off barbiturate medications in a safe and clean environment.
 When you stop using barbiturates, you will experience withdrawal symptoms that are painful to endure and can even become life-threatening.
 Under the close supervision of experienced medical personnel, you will undergo medication-assisted therapy (MAT) as well as other interventions, including nutritional therapy and exercise therapy.

 Once you are medically stable, you will be placed into the appropriate level of care, dependent on the severity of your addiction.
 Whether it is the intense programming of residential treatment, intensive outpatient, and partial hospitalization programs, or the less restrictive traditional outpatient program, our treatment staff will provide high-quality of care and create a supportive and nurturing environment.
-Once you complete treatment, you have the opportunity to participate in aftercare programs such as sober and supportive living and alumni groups.
+Once you complete treatment, you have the opportunity to participate in aftercare programs such as transitional living and alumni groups.

 During and after treatment ends, Casa Serena will be in your corner, empowering you to live your best life in recovery.